 - Another 44% try to budget their purchases to control expenses.

-To successfully promote holiday and seasonal campaigns and get your brand out there, you can use popup tools such as Picreel.
+Pop-up tools such as Picreel can help you engage visitors based on their on-site behavior.
 It lets you cash in on seasonal advertising and drive more conversions quickly to boost sales.

-Value or transactional segmentation groups customers based on their engagement with the business.
-This type of market segmentation takes into account the number of purchases, purchase frequency, and average order value to estimate the revenue potential and loyalty of the customer.
+Value or transactional market segmentation takes into account the number of purchases, purchase frequency, and average order value to estimate the revenue potential and loyalty of the customer.

 The customers can then be segmented based on different transactional traits.